Daniela Agote

-Daniela Agote Aguirre (born 27 August 2006) is a Spanish footballer who plays as a forward for Liga F club Athletic Bilbao.
+Daniela Agote Aguirre (born 27 August 2006) is a Spanish footballer who plays as a forward for Liga F club Athletic Bilbao and the Spain national under-19 team.

 Club career

-Agote joined Athletic Bilbao in 2018, initially playing with the 'cadete' youth teams.
+Born in Barakaldo (Biscay, Basque Country) and raised in Castro Urdiales (Cantabria), Agote joined Athletic Bilbao in 2018, initially playing with the 'cadete' youth teams.
 She moved up to the C-team in the 2022–23 season, scoring 11 goals in 46 games, and had appeared for the B-team by the end of the same season; she went on to play 37 matches with five goals.

 She made her debut for the senior team in November 2024, as a substitute in a 1–0 defeat to Real Sociedad at Anoeta Stadium.
 Two weeks later she scored her first goal in Liga F, the only player to find the net in a victory over Levante Badalona at Lezama.

 International career

 Spain U19

 Agote was part of the Spain squad at the 2024 UEFA Women's Under-19 Championship where the team won the championship and she was named the tournament's best player.
-She was still young enough to compete at the 2025 UEFA Women's Under-19 Championship, where she scored in the final as Spain retained their title.
+She was still young enough to compete at the subsequent 2025 UEFA Women's Under-19 Championship, where she scored in the final as Spain retained their title.